-Why have we decide to create a depression screening calculator?
-Due to its increasing prevalence in modern society, depression screening should be an essential part of every doctor's professional life; however it can take a lot of time.
-Depression screening tools like PHQ-2 are well-validated in scientific literature.
-This depression screening test uses two simple questions, so you only need to spend 30 seconds on it.
-In this text, you will learn about depression, its screening, and how to use the depression calculator.
+Why did we decide to create depression screening by PHQ-2 calculator?
+Due to its increasing prevalence in modern society, depression screening should be an essential part of every doctor's professional life; however, it can be time-consuming.
+Depression screening tools like PHQ-2 are convenient and validated in the scientific literature.

-Remember if you suspect that you or one of your friends may suffer from depression – do not hesitate and contact your doctor.
+Remember, if you suspect that you or one of your friends are struggling with depression – do not hesitate and contact a clinical psychologist.

-We should remember that certain medical conditions may be the primary source of depressive mood.
+We should remember that certain medical conditions are associated with depressive mood.
 These include:

 Why should we screen for depression?

 Depression affects an estimated one in 15 adults (6.7%) in any given year.
 And one in six people (16.6%) will experience depression at some time in their life.

 Globally, depression is responsible for more years lost to disability than any other disease.